supertestnet/frightening-network-webapp/README.md

 - `console.log( vicky_channels[ Object.keys( vicky_channels )[ 0 ] ][ "force_close_txs" ][ "to_delay" ] )` <-- broadcast that
 - `console.log( vicky_channels[ Object.keys( vicky_channels )[ 0 ] ][ "force_close_txs" ][ "final_tx" ] )` <-- broadcast that after waiting 7 blocks
 - Yay!
 You opened a channel and force closed it!
 Now I just need to make the other stuff work and we'll be in business

-# Does it work?

-Not all the way, not yet.
-On regtest, Vicky can open a channel with Bob and force close it, but that's it.
-I'm still working on making state updates work like they do in the other version of Frightening Network.
-Part of the effort involves replacing the copy-paste parts with GET and POST requests, and that's coming along nicely.
-This one also has buttons, though they mostly don't work yet.
-When (if) it all ends up working, I hope to move it over to mainnet so people can play with it using real funds.
-Help me improve it!
-Maybe one day it will be awesome.